davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 A two-pyroxene equilibrium is calculated for each REE element and Y, equivalent to $T_i [K] = B_i (\ln(\D_i)-A_i)^{-1}$.
 These per-element equilibration temperatures are shown in
-@fig:ree_thermometry.
+@fig:ree_temperatures.
 The best-fitting line from the origin through each point in $B$ vs. $\ln(\D)-A$ space
 (using a robust regression with a Tukey biweight norm) yields the equilibrium temperature for each sample.
-Significant outliers from the fit are excluded from the thermometry.
+Significant outliers from the fit are excluded from the thermometry, and may represent effects of disequilibrium processes.

-### Rare-earth disequilibrium between phases
+### Pyroxene rare-earth disequilibrium

 CK-3 shows disequilibrium in La only, while CK-5 and CK-7 have disequilibrium in several of the LREEs.